 The Power of Education in a Syrian Refugee Camp

-we helped 1.3 million children with UNICEF-supported education services in formal settings in 2021.
+We helped 1.6 million children with UNICEF-supported education services in 2022.

 UNICEF’s cash transfer for basic needs

 Sabah has been displaced for ten years due to the crisis in Syria.
 The income she makes barely keeps her family afloat.
 Because of conflict and displacement, Sabah has not been able complete her children’s registration in the civil registry.
 Her family’s financial hardship, coupled with the lack of legal documentation, have kept her children out of school.